technosf/ESP32-Peripheral-Drivers/main/README.md

 The processed data status, the  temperature (Celsius) and humidity (percent) can be read from the API, as can the raw 40 bit signal data.
 Looking for prior art for the _RMT_ approach, [jcollie's repo](https://github.com/jcollie/esp32DHT) provided proof of concept.

+### DS18B20

+The _DS18B20_ is a temperature sensor that runs off 3V-5V and uses the Dallas 1Wire bus for signaling and communication.
+It has selectable accuracy, from 9 to 12 bits.

 ## License